 Sexton, Kraayenbrink, Meyer to have influence

-State Rep. Mike Sexton, R-Rockwell City, will be the House majority whip.
+State Rep. Mike Sexton, R-Rockwell City, remains the House majority whip.
 That’s one of the top four leadership positions in the House of Representatives.
 While his duties will include some basic ones like making sure all the Republican members of the House are present for roll call votes, he will also be involved in all of the high level meetings regarding which bills will advance and which will be discarded.

-State Rep. Ann Meyer, R-Fort Dodge, will be the chairwoman of the House Human Resources Committee, which handles health policy bills.
+State Rep. Ann Meyer, R-Fort Dodge, is the chairwoman of the House Human Resources Committee, which handles health policy bills.
 With the COVID-19 pandemic piling onto all of the state’s existing physical and mental health needs, the committee will be busy.
 The position is a good fit for Meyer, who is a nurse and nursing instructor.
 She’s served on the committee since starting her first term in the legislature in 2019.